basalali/TechElevatorMaterialC-/README.md

 # Tech Elevator Curriculum v1

-This repository contains all the modules for Tech Elevator Curriculum v1.
+This repository contains the modules for Tech Elevator Curriculum v1.
 Inside each module you will find a folder for each day of the module.
 Inside that day you will find the following folder structure:

-* **lecture-notes:** The lecture notes used by instructors.
-* **lecture-final:** The final lecture code that will be used by instructors.
-* **tutorial-final:** The final solution for the tutorial
-* **exercise-final:** The final solution for the exercise that the students will go through.
 * **pair-exercise:** Student Pair Programming Exercises.
 * **student-exercise:** The starting code and documentation for student exercises.
 * **student-lecture:** Any code or documentation needed for the student to go though the lecture.
 * **student-tutorial:** Any code or documentation needed for the students to follow along with the tutorial.

-** Any folder that starts with `student-` will be copied over to the campus-cohort-track (ex: CLE-Cohort-10-Java) repository.

 ## Module 1: Intro to Programming